-The interceptor will be designed and sized to accommodate the existing flow and future flow based on build out of the current City of West Sacramento General Plan.
+The interceptor is designed and sized to accommodate the existing flow and future flow based on build out of the current City of West Sacramento General Plan.
 In addition, the size and design of this pipeline is based on many other variables and flows from other urbanizing areas.
-But the capacity for the City of West Sacramento is limited to build out of its current General Plan, per the Principles of Agreement.
+But the pipeline capacity for the City of West Sacramento is limited to build out of its current General Plan, per the Principles of Agreement executed between the City and the District.
+If the City of West Sacramento annexes territory, it will also need to annex that area into Sacramento Regional County Sanitation District, subject to treatment and pipeline capacity constraints as well as other issues to be reviewed by LAFCo.